 We would advise against having a bonfire.
-For alternative methods of safely disposing of your waste, please see our A-Z of recycling.
+For alternative methods of safely disposing of your waste, please see what can I recycle.

 If you do have a bonfire, try to avoid burning at weekends and bank holidays.
-Make sure you only burn dry material and do not leave a fire unattended or smoldering.
+Make sure you only burn dry material and do not leave a fire unattended or smouldering.